Simulating Roman+Gaia Combined Astrometry, Parallaxes, and Proper Motions: Caveats Assumptions

-Our calculations assume there will not be significant uncertainties associated with aligning \rst\, images onto the \gaia\, reference frame, either through systematics or by simple propagation that leads to inflated localization uncertainties.
+\kam{The calculations presented in this work assume that there} will not be significant uncertainties associated with aligning \rst\, images onto the \gaia\, reference frame, either through systematics or by simple propagation that leads to inflated localization uncertainties.
 That is, we assume the alignment uncertainty is a component of the floor uncertainty in our positions.
 Because of the large \rst\, field of view, this is likely a very reasonable choice: most pointings will contain enough well-measured \gaia\, stars (e.g., $>50$) to align each image.
 However, there may be sparse regions -- for example, in the HLWAS -- where there are not many \gaia\, stars per \rst\, pointing.
 When properly propagated, this alignment uncertainty may increase the uncertainty of the \rst\, positions above what we have assumed.

 Currently, our tool uses the floor error added to the \rst\, position uncertainties as a way to capture both a sense of a systematic floor as well as typical impact from alignment uncertainty.
 Our choice of a 1\% pixel width floor is consistent with findings from other telescopes like \hst\ \citep{Anderson_2004,Anderson_2006}, \jwst\ \citep{Libralato_2023,Libralato_2024a}, and \euclid\ \citep{Libralato_2024b}, as well as previous \rst\, predictions \citep[e.g.,][]{WFIRST_Astrometry_2019}.
 Users can explore the effect of changing the position floor (e.g. as a method for testing an optimistic extreme-calibration future or pessimistic bad alignment scenarios) if they so desire.